 Why is it food always tastes better at the farm?
 The day we entered the kitchen of Louise Allen, the tantalizing aroma of baking cinnamon bread met us at the door.
 A cup of coffee, freshly baked coffee cake and the friendly conversation of Louise and her family will always be remembered.
 We were searching for a home to buy.
 The Allen family made us feel as though a small farm was the answer to our quest.
-That happened sixty years ago.
+That happened sixty-two years ago.
 We still live at Hidden Meadows Farm and seeing this recipe written in my book brings back pleasant memories.

 1 Cup Milk

 3 Heaping Tblsp Sugar

 3/4 tsp Salt (or 1/2)